 With an EOR, there is no shared legal responsibility for employees or entity requirement for client companies.
 An EOR, like Global Employment Outsourcing, is the preferred method for companies looking to onboard international employees quickly and compliantly.

 When should you use an EOR?

 If you’re involved with your organization’s global expansion planning, you know there’s a lot to consider.
-When a lack of speed or local HR expertise are among your organization’s top concerns, an EOR may be the best option for achieving your global growth objectives.
+When a lack of speed or local HR expertise are among your organization’s top concerns, an EOR may be the best option for for international expansion strategies and achieving your global growth objectives.

 What are some considerations for evaluating EOR providers?